 7. Don’t grind anything fibrous

-Don’t grind anything that’s tough and fibrous like corn husks, celery stalks, onion skins, and artichokes.
+Don’t grind anything that’s tough and fibrous like eggshells, corn husks, celery, onion skins, and artichokes.
 Fibers from these can tangle and jam the garbage disposal motor and block drains.
 Citrus peel, while touted by many as a great way to freshen and clean this appliance, are a problem just waiting to happen.
 Trust me on that!

 8. Don’t turn off the motor or the cold water until grinding is finished

 When grinding is complete, turn off the garbage disposal first.
 Let a strong flow of cold water continue to run for at least 15 seconds, flushing out any remaining particles.
 Then turn off the water.